 - The role of the chief executive;

 - The appointment of a Senior Independent Director;

 - Executive Directors' remuneration;

-- The need for an internal audit function;
+- The need for an internal audit function; and

-- The whistle blowing policy; and
+- The whistle blowing policy.

-- The need for Non-Executive Directors serving more than nine years to be subject to annual re-election.

 For the reasons set out in the AIC Guide, the Board considers the first five provisions listed above not to be relevant to the Company because all administrative functions are outsourced to service providers.
 The Board understands its corporate governance responsibilities in relation to bribery, corruption, whistle blowing and cybercrime and as such, the Board reviews the relevant policies of those providers.
 Over the last three years, JPEL has augmented its Board composition to include two new independent directors one of which replaced the Company's then existing Chairman.
 Given the substantial, recent changes to the Board, the Board felt that it was important to maintain a certain level of continuity amongst Board members.
-As such, Chris Spencer and John Loudon were not put up for re-election at the 2016 AGM, however, they were put up for re-election at the 2017 AGM.
+As such, Christopher Spencer and John Loudon were not put up for re-election at the 2017 and 2018 AGMs.

-All of the Company's day-to-day management and administrative functions are outsourced to third parties, namely the Manager and Augentius (Guernsey) Limited ("Administrator" or "Augentius").
+All of the Company's day-to-day management and administrative functions are outsourced to third parties, namely the Manager and IQ EQ.
 This means the Company has no internal operations or employees with it being an externally managed investment company and the Directors are all non-executive.
 The Company relies on the procedures in place at the Manager and the Administrator for whistle blowing procedures.